SLAM for Visually Impaired People: a Survey

-By employing robotic systems such as small robots, smart canes, and sensor-equipped suitcases, eight studies provided precise guidance, obstacle avoidance capabilities, and increased spatial awareness, thereby effectively providing independent navigation for visually impaired individuals.
-Smartphone-based solutions, also highlighted in eight papers, harness the ubiquitous nature of smartphones that are equipped with cameras and sensors.
+By employing robotic systems such as small robots, smart canes, and sensor-equipped suitcases, some studies have provided guidance, obstacle avoidance capabilities, and increased spatial awareness, thereby effectively providing independent navigation for visually impaired individuals.
+Smartphone-based solutions harness the ubiquitous nature of smartphones that are equipped with cameras and sensors.
 These solutions offer navigation assistance by using widely available and familiar devices.
-As addressed in six papers, both indoor and outdoor navigation capabilities offer a seamless transition between environments, ensuring that users receive consistent support regardless of the scene in which they navigate.
-Innovative localization and mapping algorithms, explored in five papers, enhance navigation efficiency and effectiveness through tailored modifications of existing SLAM frameworks or the creation of novel solutions.
+Both indoor and outdoor navigation capabilities offer a seamless transition between environments, ensuring that users receive consistent support, regardless of the scene in which they navigate.
+Innovative localization and mapping algorithms enhance navigation efficiency and effectiveness through tailored modifications of existing SLAM frameworks or through the creation of novel solutions.
 Ultimately, these advancements have led to an improved overall experience for individuals with visual impairment.
-Although these studies focused on different features and attributes, they all aimed to enhance mobility, independence, and overall quality of life for VIB people.
+Although these studies focused on different features and attributes, they all aimed to enhance mobility, independence, and overall quality of life for BVI people.